4ian/GDevelop/GDJS/README.md

 License
 -------

-Game Develop JS Platform is distributed under the GNU LGPL license: See license.txt for more information.
+GDevelop JS Platform is distributed under the GNU LGPL license: See license.txt for more information.